MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

   args: Record<string, unknown>;
 }

-// Define the payload structure for the "receivedAnimationSceneDetails" event. interface ReceivedAnimationSceneDetails extends EventPayloadType {
+// Define the payload structure for the "receivedFruitSpecifications" event. interface ReceivedFruitSpecifications extends EventPayloadType {
-  name: "receivedAnimationSceneDetails";
+  name: "receivedFruitSpecifications";
   args: {
     playerPosition: { x: number; y: number; z: number };
     screenshotData: string;
   };
 }
-// Create a union type of all possible event payloads. for now we only include one event. type EventPayloadUnion = ReceivedAnimationSceneDetails;
+// Create a union type of all possible event payloads. for now we only include one event. type EventPayloadUnion = ReceivedFruitSpecifications;

 // Define a type for the names of the events and arguments of each event. export type EventNames = EventPayloadUnion["name"];